SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/User_Agent/v1UserAgent_GetAllFunctionalRights.md

 Get a list of all functional rights for the given type of role.

 MDO List name = 'FunctionRights', extra='roleType=0'

 ## Online Restricted: ## The User agent is not available in Online by default.
-User management is not allowed for partner apps
+User management is not allowed for partner apps.

 ## Query String Parameters